Local vs. Cooperative: Unraveling Glass Transition Mechanisms with SEER

 Conceptually, our results indicate that a dynamical correlation length $\xi$ can grow while not affecting the relationship between relaxation time and local barriers.
 Such a scenario is captured in simplified descriptions of interacting excitations called `elasto-plastic models', which are cellular automata initially introduced to study the plasticity of amorphous materials \cite{Nicolas2018}.
 Their relaxation time is controlled, as in our case, by the density of excitations around visited configurations $N(E_{\rm loc})$ \cite{popovic2021thermally,ozawa2022elasticity}, which also presents a gap or depletion similar to our observations.
 These models display a growing correlation length under cooling \cite{ozawa2022elasticity}.
-It can be explained in terms of slow avalanches of activated processes \cite{tahaei2023scaling}, whose statistics matches the longest available MD simulations of dynamical heterogeneities \cite{guiselin2021microscopic}, an agreement that holds for a broad range of kinetic rules \cite{gavazzoni2023testing}.
+It can be explained in terms of slow avalanches of activated processes \cite{tahaei2023scaling, de2024dynamical}, whose statistics matches the longest available MD simulations of dynamical heterogeneities \cite{guiselin2021microscopic}, an agreement that holds for a broad range of kinetic rules \cite{gavazzoni2023testing}.
 Thus, a description of the glass transition based on local barriers appears quantitatively consistent with both the slowing down of the dynamics presented here, and with the spatial correlations of the dynamics studied in these works.
 By themselves, the latter cannot distinguish different scenarios, as pointed out in \cite{bouchaud2024dynamics}.